Fernie Alpine Resort Travel Guide

 Fernie Alpine Resort at night © Fernie Alpine Resort/Henry Georgi

-Although the majority of holiday visitors to Fernie are there purely to hit the slopes, there are also a range of other activities on offer, including dog-sledding, sleigh rides, heritage walking tours of the old coal mining town of Fernie, snowshoeing, ice fishing, whale watching and a relaxing day at the local spa.
+Although the majority of holiday visitors to Fernie are there almost purely to hit the slopes, there are also a range of other activities on offer, including dog-sledding, sleigh rides, heritage walking tours of the old coal mining town of Fernie, snowshoeing, ice fishing, whale watching and a relaxing day at the local spa.
 There are also several children's activities on offer at certain times of year.

 The skiing at Fernie is mostly aimed at advanced and intermediate levels, and can be a serious challenge for beginners.
 Those looking for serious nightlife, shopping and extensive après-ski activities will be disappointed.